 - We like to do active things together.
 Exercise is great way to help prepare the kids for missions.
 We love hiking, biking, sports, and walking as a family.

 - Sleep is very important to us.
-Our kids have always gotten 9-13 hours.
+Our kids have always gotten 9-13 hours over the years.

 - One of their chores early on was to help with dinner.
 This taught them valuable meal preparation skills.
-They really need to learn to be self-reliant!
+They really need to learn to be self-reliant on their missions.

 - We made our kids shower every day.
 It’s important to teach them good personal hygiene routines.
 How to be clean, wear deodorant, and take care of their clothes so they are clean as well.
-I have a super sensitive nose.
+That can be a distraction from the message they are sharing.

 - We have no phone times during dinner or on Sundays.
 It’s important for kids to learn basic social skills.
-Can they put down the phones and have a conversation?
+Can they put down the phones and have an actual conversation?

 - We have done a lot of work as a family.
 We also love to do service projects and help others.
-Missionary work is hard work.
+Missionary work can be physically challenging.
 They need to experience work before they go out on their own.
+Missionaries are encouraged to serve others as it is such an easy way to help others feel of God’s love.

 - We read the scriptures together daily.
-Even just a small amount made such a difference in our home.
+Even just a small amount makes such a difference in our home.

-- When the temples were open, we would go weekly and then take the kids monthly.
-There is no greater place to feel close to the Lord.
+- We like to go to the temple weekly and take the kids monthly (when we can get appointments).
+There is no greater place to feel close to the Lord and prepare to do His work.

 - After our weekly spiritual lesson, we each share our testimony (even the kids) about the topic and the Savior.
 This is a great chance for them to learn what they believe and how to express it out loud.

 Please don’t take these lists as a guilt trip or to feel bad because you aren’t doing all of them.
 These are just things that were helpful for me and my family.
 I would encourage you to pick a few out and give them a try.
 Really, the best time to start preparing your kids is now.
-And even if they don’t end up serving, all of these things will help them be better people, more loving and Christlike, and will help the overall environment of your home.
+Any efforts you make will be for their eternal growth!
+If they don’t end up serving, all of these things will help them become better people, more loving and Christlike, and will help the overall environment of your home.

 Other helpful articles: